jamesmatuk/NeMO-FFA/paper_replication/README.txt

 set for the replication experiments for reproducibility.

-The fpca_growth_simulation.R, fpca_reg_simulation.R and fpca_simulation.R scripts call the WinBUGS
+The ffa_growth_simulation.R, ffa_reg_simulation.R and ffa_simulation.R scripts call the WinBUGS
 model files: wb_growth_model.txt wb_reg_model.txt and wb_model.txt.
 It is assumed that WinBUGS is installed in the directory: "c:/Program Files/WinBUGS14/".If this is not the case, then the user must specify the correct location of WinBUGS.